The New Employee Experience

 2. Employee Satisfaction

-An Employee Net Promoter Score (eNPS) can help business leaders and team managers keep a pulse on the general satisfactions of employees.
-Another method to measure employee satisfaction is through examining employee turnover rates.
+An Employee Net Promoter Score (eNPS) can help business leaders and team managers keep a pulse on the general satisfaction of employees.
+Another method to measure employee satisfaction is by examining employee turnover rates.

 3. Employee Experience of the Physical Workplace

 In February, Gallup reported that 56% of U.S. workers work remotely all or part of the time.
 One way to measure the employee experience is by assessing what at-home office amenities you offer and to what extent your associates are taking advantage of these offerings.
 Another way to improve the employee experience of the home office is through their technology.
 Working with your IT team can help give you an idea of what devices your employees are using, how they’re using them, and if they are working well for your employees’ needs.

 4. Experience in Using Business Apps and Software and Hardware

 Your employee experience around technology can be measured by your IT team.
 They can examine data around organizational usage and adoption of new devices, apps, and software, and they can also pull data from your IT service desk.
 Looking into the number of incident tickets being created, as well as the rate of each ticket being resolved, can be a great indicator into how well your employees are adjusting to their technology at home.